Shepody National Wildlife Area

 The Mary's Point unit is located on the coast where Shepody and Chignecto Bay converge.
 It is comprised of a large salt marsh and a forested peninsula that extends out into Shepody Bay.
 The unit’s coasts are made up of sand and gravel beaches, sand dunes, rocky cliffs, and inter-tidal ledges.
 These coasts provide areas to rest for migrating shorebirds.
 The rich mudflats next to Mary’s Point support marine algae and invertebrates that are critically important to shorebirds to fuel their southern migration.

 Mary's Point has a long human history.
-Its habitats were used by Mi’kmaq People for millennia, who would have found rich natural resources here to sustain their communities.
+Mi’kmaq People used its habitats for millennia, who would have found rich natural resources here to sustain their communities.
 In the mid to late 19th century, a small community was present at the tip.
 This community supported a sandstone quarry.
 Products of the quarry can be seen today in historic buildings in Halifax and New York City.

 The wetlands of Shepody NWA provide important wildlife habitat.
 These saltmarsh and freshwater wetlands provide production, staging, and migration habitats for waterfowl including: